AlbMej/Online-Loan-Application/README.md

 4. Create a Heroku app:

-	You can do by just running `heroku create` and it will randomly generate an app name for you Or you can dp something like `heroku create albmej-loan-application`
+	You can do by just running `heroku create` and it will randomly generate an app name for you

+	Or you can do something like `heroku create albmej-loan-application`

 5. Then, push your image: `heroku container:push web --app albmej-loan-application`